-Cars with the lowest CO2 emissions are exempt from car tax charges, while the worst gas guzzlers could incur annual fees of up to £515.
+Cars with the lowest CO2 emissions are exempt from car tax charges, while the worst gas guzzlers could incur annual fees of hundreds of pounds.

-Find out more: Green car technologies - our all-inclusive guide
+Find out more: car tax explained – our all-inclusive guide

 For discount car parts, try AutoTrader's used car parts finder.